redbluewater/UntargCode/README.md

 ```conda search r-base```\
 ```squeue -u klongnecker```

-This will let you open up an R window for testing on Poseidon (useful for testing)\
+This will let you open up an R window for testing on Poseidon (useful for testing):\
 ```srun -p compute --time=01:00:00 --ntasks-per-node=1 --mem=10gb --pty bash```\
 ```conda activate untargKL4```\
 ```R```\